Rising rents drive Irish inflation to 0.7% in December

 The rising cost of housing kept Irish inflation in positive territory last month.
 The latest Consumer Price Index shows that prices nationally rose by 0.7 per cent in the 12 months to December, marginally higher than the previous month.

-The main driver was an increase in the costs of housing, water, electricity, gas and other fuels, which rose by 4.6 per cent in annual terms.
-This was mainly due to higher rents, which were 6.4 per cent higher alongside increases in the price of electricity, home heating oil and gas.
+The main driver was an increase in the cost of housing, water, electricity, gas and other fuels, which rose by 4.6 per cent in annual terms.
+This was mainly due to higher rents, which were 6.4 per cent higher.

 Inflationary pressure in the Irish economy has remained weak for several years on foot of lower oil prices internationally.